 Phygelius aequalis hybrids

-The nectar-rich ‑flowers of these charming indigenous plants attract sunbirds whilst lending a splash of colour to the garden over a protracted period.
+The nectar-rich flowers of these charming indigenous Phygelius Aequalis hybrids attract sun birds whilst lending a splash of colour to the garden over a protracted period.

 There are two species of Phygelius that are endemic to South Africa, Phygelius Capensis and Phygelius Aequalis, both of which are also known by the common names of ‘River Bell’ or ‘Wild Fuchsia’.
 They are evergreen shrubs or sub-shrubs that grow in moist soils along stream banks and watercourses in many areas in the eastern parts of the country.

 Many named hybrids now grace gardens around the globe with their pendulous, tubular flowers in an array of colours.
 The new hybrids available in local nurseries and garden centres include ‘Coral Princess’ – salmon flowers with a pale yellow throat; ‘Purple Princess’ – mauve to purple flowers; ‘Snow Princess’ – white flowers with a creamy throat and ‘Yellow Sovereign’ – pale yellow blooms.